10 Best Marketing Project Management Software Solutions [2024]

 monday.com logo.

-monday: Best Overall
+monday work management: Best Overall

-monday.com’s templates are a true standout feature for marketing professionals.
+monday.com’s templates are a true standout for marketing professionals.
 From the time you sign up for the platform, you’re immediately asked what industry sector you’re in and receive template and setup recommendations based on that industry.
 Some of monday.com’s best templates for marketing teams include the following:

 • Marketing SWOT Analysis template